 Having secured small quantities of both understanding and good will, the next problem to solve was her own hair.

-It was a magnificent mane, I now noticed—but too voluminous to hide under the severed scalp that she would imminently don.
+It was a magnificent mane, I now noticed—but too voluminous to hide under the severed scalp she would soon don in its place.
 Moreover, the smallest brown lock might hinder the appropriate satisfaction of the sultan’s particular urges.

 I had to shave her myself.